Takamatsuzuka Tomb: Description

 The mound of the tomb was built of alternating layers of clay and sand.
 It is about 16 m in diameter and 5 m high.

 The burial chamber is made of cut tuff stones, has a passageway on the south side, and is long in the north-south direction.
 The dimensions of the chamber are about 2.65 meters from north-to-south, about 1.03 meters from east-to-west, and about 1.13 meters high (all interior dimensions), making it a very small space.
 It has an horizontal-entrance stone coffin made by combining slabs of stone on a flat bottom stone, similar to that of the near contemporary Kitora Kofun.
 The few remaining fragments of the coffin placed in the stone chamber indicate that it was a lacquered wooden coffin.
 Excavated items include the metal fittings used in the coffin, copper nails, a large sword fitting, bronze mirror, and jewels (made of glass and amber).

 The murals are on the east, west, north (rear) walls, and ceiling of the chamber, and are painted in fresco on top of a layer of plaster several millimeters thick applied to the cut stones.
 The subjects of the murals are human figures (groups of four male courtiers and four serving maidens in Goguryeo-style garb), the sun, the moon, the four gods, and the stars (constellations).
 The paintings are in full color with red, blue, gold, and silver foil).

-On the east wall, from the south side, there is a group of male figures and one of the four directional dieties, the Azure Dragon, above which is the sun, and a group of female figures.
+On the east wall, from the south side, there is a group of male figures and one of the four directional deities, the Azure Dragon, above which is the sun, and a group of female figures.
 On the west wall, in contrast, from the south side, there is a group of male figures, the White Tiger, above which is the moon, and a group of female figures.
 The group of female figures on the west wall was particularly colorful.
 With the exception of a few of the figures, all are carrying tools, weapons, or musical instruments, which match the belongings of the servants and other officials who lined up for the New Year's morning greeting ceremony seen in the "Jogan Ceremony."
 Banners of the sun, moon, and four gods are also set up at this New Year's morning greeting ceremony.